bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 be relied for production.
 [Read more on MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/webkitdirectory)

+Directory mode is not supported when the file input is in plain mode.

 ## Drag and Drop
-Drop mode is enabled by default. it can disabled by setting the `no-drop` prop.
+Drop mode is enabled by default.
+It can disabled by setting the `no-drop` prop. `no-drop`has no effect in plain mode.

 ## Limiting to certain file types
 You can limit the file types by setting the `accept` prop to a string containing the